 Microvascular decompression (MVD)

-Microvascular decompression (MVD) is a surgery to relieve abnormal compression of a cranial nerve.
-It is performed to treat trigeminal neuralgia, glossopharyngeal neuralgia, and hemifacial spasm.
-Medications often provide initial relief, but may become ineffective or cause serious side effects.
-MVD involves opening the skull (craniotomy) and inserting a sponge between the nerve and offending artery or vein causing the pain signals.
+Microvascular decompression (MVD) is a surgery to relieve abnormal compression of a cranial nerve causing trigeminal neuralgia, glossopharyngeal neuralgia, or hemifacial spasm.
+MVD involves opening the skull (craniotomy) and inserting a sponge between the nerve and offending artery triggering the pain signals.
+Medications often provide initial relief, but when drugs become ineffective or cause side effects, MVD is an option.

 What is microvascular decompression (MVD)?